not-blue/Better-Stone-Smelting/README.md

 ## License

-This pack is available under a [Creative Commons 4.0 Attribution-Noncommercial-ShareAlike (CC BY-NC-SA) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This pack is available under a [Creative Commons 4.0 Attribution-Noncommercial-ShareAlike (CC-BY-NC-SA) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 You have permission to modify and share this pack under the following conditions:

 1. You don't use it to make money.
 2. You give credit (by keeping credits.txt and not modifying the attribution advancements).